 branch for an upcoming maintenance release.
 The porter doesn't want

-any of the other changes—for example, perhaps the fix to issue
+any of the other changes — for example, perhaps the fix for ticket

 #1729 wasn't approved for the maintenance branch at all, and the